 Note, the returning Amsterdam-London Eurostar currently cannot offer a through-service.
 Passengers need to get out at Brussels for security and immigration controls and then wait for the next Brussels-London Eurostar.

-The Amsterdam-London direct service should be running by the end of 2019 – this will require special screening areas at Amsterdam and Rotterdam plus new staff and agreements between British and Dutch authorities.
+The Amsterdam-London direct service should be running by spring 2020 – this will require special screening areas at Amsterdam and Rotterdam plus new staff and agreements between British and Dutch authorities.

 Therefore many passengers will still need to split the London-Amsterdam or Amsterdam-London train journeys via Brussels as follows: